Millions of Chinese students sit gruelling college entrance exams

 "I struggled to follow online lessons last year," Katherina Wang, a high school student from Shanghai who has been through two snap lockdowns in the past two years, told AFP.

-Several provinces this year have installed scanners with facial-recognition capabilities to ensure that candidates do not hire proxies to take the test on their behalf, the state-run Global Times reported.
+Several provinces this year have installed facial-recognition scanners to ensure that candidates do not hire proxies to take the test on their behalf, the state-run Global Times reported.

-The scanners will also detect "electronic equipment such as (hidden) cell phones, earpieces and electronic watches" that can be used for cheating, the newspaper said.

 - 'I will try again' -

-Exams can last up to four days, depending on the province, taking between 60 to 150 minutes per subject.
+Exams can last up to four days, lasting between an hour and 150 minutes per subject.

-The maximum score is 750, with over 600 required for a place at the country's top-tier universities -- for years a ticket to personal and professional success in China.
+The maximum score is 750, with over 600 required for a place at top-tier universities, which for years served as a ticket to personal and professional success in China.

-Very few make the cut: Last year, only three percent of exam-takers in the country's most populous province of Guangdong scored over 600.
+Very few students make the cut.
+Last year, only three percent of exam-takers in Guangdong, China's most populous province, scored over 600.

-For those that do not get the results they need, there is always next year -- in 2021, 17 percent of students nationwide retook their gaokao.
+For those that do not get the results they need, there is always next year.
+In 2021, 17 percent of students nationwide retook the gaokao.

 "If I don't get the results I want, I will try again," Benjamin Zhu, a high school senior from Guangzhou, told AFP.